nickverlinden/ae-expression-cheat-sheet/README.md

 rectangle coordinates will compensate for that.

 **Problems:**
-* The text has multiple lines
+* The text has multiple lines, and you want a rectangle for each line instead of one covering all the lines.
 * The text has letters that extend the rectangle on the bottom (like the letter q)

-Work In Progress...